 The man who is credited with creating the first achromatic lenses using the theory outlined by Gregory was John Dollond who was born on the 10th of June in 1706.

 Dollond patented his discovery and became very rich and the optics company of Dollond and Aitchison still exists today.
-However John Dollond did not produce the first achromatic lenses this honour should go to Chester Moore Hall born in 1703.
+However John Dollond did not produce the first achromatic lenses this honour should go to Chester Moore Hall born 9 December 1703.

 Hall himself was not a lens grinder so to protect his discovery from piracy he gave the commissions for the two halves of his double lens to two separate opticians, Edward Scarlett and James Mann but as fate would have it they both farmed their commissions out to the same lens grinder George Bass.
 Hall’s double lens worked and being a somewhat unusual individual, he was a highly successful lawyer, for whom optics was only a hobby; he did not patent his invention but gave it to the instrument maker John Bird.
 Bird, who was himself highly successful, had no time for this and in turn he gave the invention to another instrument maker, James Ayscough who unfortunately went bankrupt and never utilized Hall’s discovery.

 Enter John Dollond, like Hall a passionate amateur optician, he was a weaver by trade, he also tried to solve the problem of how to construct an achromatic lens.
 His initial attempts failed until one day fate brought him to the workshop of George Bass who told him of the two lenses that he had ground for Hall; and so Dollond now possessed the secret of how to construct achromatic lenses, which he as opposed to Hall patented.